4 Criteria Soft Skill Training Courses Must Meet

-- Lack of interest in development opportunities, suggesting your training isn't relevant or engaging enough.
+- Lack of interest in development opportunities suggests your training isn't relevant or engaging.

-- Low employee retention, suggesting your training isn't engraining knowledge or relevant enough.
+- Low employee retention suggests your training isn't ingraining knowledge or relevant.

 - Poor feedback on learning & development initiatives, suggesting your training isn't doing enough to engage, develop, and build up your employees.

-True learning is a combination of knowing concepts, knowing how to apply those concepts, and then actually applying those concepts.
+True learning is a combination of knowing concepts, knowing how to apply those concepts, and then actually applying them.
 Knowledge application through real-world scenarios offers your employees experience to draw upon in their work.